Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Origin: Introduced from riparian zones in eastern North America
+Origin: Introduced from South America

 Growth Duration: Annual